RoxanneConnelly/aqmen_longitudinal/README.md

-# aqmen_longitudinal
+# Longitudinal Data Analysis for Social Scientists
 ## This is the AQMEN repository for Longitudinal Data Analysis for Social Scientists September 2018

-# Longitudinal Data Analysis for Social Scientists

 ## This is an AQMEN (Data Science for Social Research) repository for Longitudinal Data Analysis for Social Scientists